 Anyway, as I said, intuitive eating is one of the ways to learn to eat normally – but it isn’t the only way.
 In my diet-ditching literary travels, I came across other philosophies, ideas, and models of normal eating.
 I’ll link to those at the bottom of this post, but for now I’m going to talk about my absolute favorite model, Ellyn Satter’s Eating Competence.
 I’ve been doing some self-study on this model and re-reading some of her books, and I am reminded that this was the model that really clicked for me.
 If you’ve been struggling for a while with intuitive eating, I suggest looking at this or some other models for normal eating inspiration.
 For now, I’ll just talk about Eating Competence.

 I can’t emphasize enough that this model hinges on unconditional permission to eat – whatever and as much as you like.
 Beware of impostors that try to take away that permission, with rules like “eat a vegetable before the rest of your meal,” “fill up on water so you’ll eat less” or “sit and chew your food slowly.”
 No “tricks,” just permission.
-If you find yourself making rules about how much to eat that don’t involve how much you actually want to eat, always try to come back to this statement: “I can eat as much as I want.”
+If you find yourself making food rules, always try to come back to this statement: “I can eat as much as I want.”
 You don’t need to be perfect, just honest with yourself.

 If you’re struggling with internally regulated eating, just know you have some options.
-There isn’t just one way to do this thang.
-I’ll never tell you one option is better than the other because it comes down to personal preference.
 Do some investigation and experimentation, see what works for you, and go for it.
 You’ll eventually hit meal-time nirvana and never look back.

 Welcome to food freedom!
 Dare to Not Diet LLC is owned by Glenys Oyston, Registered Dietitian and Nutrition Therapist and Certified Intuitive Eating Counselor.
 It's time to feel good about eating, your body, and your health.